StamKaly/srt-to-vtt/README.md

 # srt-to-vtt

+Forked to add independent binaries for all major platforms, available in Releases!

 Transform stream that converts srt files to vtt files. vtt files are used to provide subtitles in html5 video